This post may contain affiliate links which won’t change your price but will share some commission.

 - Pour the batter evenly between the two cake pans, then bake for 30-35 minutes (for 9-inch pans) or 38-43 minutes (for 8-inch pans), or until a cake tester inserted in the center of each cake comes out clean with just a few crumbs.
 Be sure not to overbake.

-- Cool completely before frosting with cream cheese frosting.
+- Cool completely before leveling off the tops of each cake layer, if needed.
+Frost with cream cheese or ermine frosting.

 Tips for the best red velvet cake